a-mhamdi/devops-starter-pack/README.md

 # DevOps Starter Pack

-This is about getting started with MLOps tools and practices.
+This is about getting started with DevOps tools and practices.

 ![DevOps](./devops.svg)